Covid 19 coronavirus: Latest case arrived in New Zealand over two weeks ago

 She travelled from the United States to New Zealand, arriving on April 25, and is in the Counties Manukau DHB region, according to the Ministry of Health.

-Her positive test came back on Saturday, 15 days after arriving in New Zealand - meaning she may have been out of quarantine for several days while still testing positive for the virus.
+Her positive test came back on Saturday, 15 days after arriving in New Zealand - meaning she may have been out of quarantine for a day while still testing positive for the virus.

 READ MORE